latin-dict/latin-dict.github.io/_dictionaries/Popma1865.md

 ## States and limitations

-Text of this book is being transcribed (70% on Feb.
-26, 2021), so part of the dictionary is still represented as full page images.
+Text of this book is being transcribed (80% on Apr.
+1, 2021), so part of the dictionary is still represented as full page images.

 ## License